 This tragedy, is a human one.
 But we’re all in it together, and we all need each other to help us get out of it.
 Let’s keep on talking, providing care, comfort and humanity.

 KulaHub is a technology platform with a human face.
-If you want to pick up the phone, or connect with myself, Andrew Booth, Rebecca Roberts or Scott Mackintosh and we’d be happy to talk to you and provide some common sense help or advice to keep the wheels turning.
+If you want to pick up the phone, or connect with myself, Andrew Booth and I’d be happy to talk to you and provide some common sense help or advice to keep the wheels turning.